microsoft/code-with-engineering-playbook/continuous-integration/readme.md

   - Every commit to the baseline repository should trigger the CI pipeline to create a new build candidate.
   - Build artifact(s) are built, packaged, validated and deployed continuously into a non-production environment per commit.
 Each commit against the repository results into a CI run which checks out the sources onto the integration machine, initiates a build, and notifies the committer of the result of the build.

-- [ ] **Master branch consistency with production**
-  - Merges into the master branch trigger releases into the production environment(s).
-This way the master branch becomes a dependable baseline for the code running in production.

 - [ ] **Avoid commenting out failing tests**
   - Avoid commenting out tests in the mainline branch.
 By commenting out tests, we get an incorrect indication of the status of the build.

 - [ ] **Branch policy enforcement**
-  - Branch policies should be setup on the master branch so that the build pipeline status becomes a pre-req validation prior to starting a code review.
+  - Protected [branch policies](https://help.github.com/en/github/administering-a-repository/configuring-protected-branches) should be setup on master to ensure that CI stage(s) have passed prior to starting a code review.
 Code review approvers will only start reviewing a pull request once the CI pipeline run passes for the latest pushed git commit.
   - Broken builds should block pull request reviews.
+  - Prevent commits directly into master.

+- [ ] **Branch strategy**
+  - Release branches should auto trigger the deployment of a build artifact to it's target cloud environment.
+One branch strategy worth considering is  [trunk-based development](https://docs.microsoft.com/en-us/azure/devops/repos/git/git-branching-guidance?view=azure-devops#manage-releases) and [Release Flow's Branching Structure](https://docs.microsoft.com/en-us/azure/devops/learn/devops-at-microsoft/release-flow).

 ## Deliver Quickly and Daily